-Today, I’ll be talking to you about the Pokémon Cafe in Tokyo.
+Today, I’ll be talking to you about the Pokémon Cafe in Japan (Tokyo & Osaka).

 And, I will tell you EVERYTHING that you need to know to enjoy this place.

-Launched in 2018 in Nihonbashi, Tokyo, Pokémon Cafe is a cafe-restaurant decorated with your favorite pokemon.
+Launched in 2018 in Nihonbashi, Tokyo, and in 2019 in Shinsaibashi, Osaka, Pokémon Cafe is a cafe-restaurant decorated with your favorite pokemon.

 To go to the Pokémon Cafe you need to have a reservation.
 You do it online, and it is quite simple.